 1.2 Management functions of an educational institution

-Key Management Functions- These are relatively separate areas of management activity.
+Basic management functions- these are relatively separate areas of management activity.

 2. Functions of managing school development and innovation processes;

-Based on the analysis of individual, group and public educational needs of the population, the most important social needs are identified: socio-economic, environmental, valeological, cultural, scientific, territorial, pedagogical, domestic, etc., determining the goals and content of education, the market of customers and consumers is determined.
+Based on the analysis of individual, group and public educational needs of the population, the most important social needs are identified: socio-economic, environmental, valeological, cultural, scientific, territorial, pedagogical, everyday, etc., determining the goals and content of education, the market of customers and consumers is determined.
 The latter include organs state power and management, enterprises and institutions, public organizations, active groups population, family, individuals.

 The annual plan covers the entire academic year, including summer holidays.